 Delivering on the promise of cell and gene therapy for patients

 Cell and gene therapies are designed to halt a disease in its tracks or reverse its progress rather than simply manage symptoms.
-They are often one-time treatments that may alleviate the underlying cause of a disease and they have the potential to cure certain conditions.
-In contrast, many conventional medicines must be taken continually for weeks, months, or even for life.
+These are often one-time treatments that may alleviate the underlying cause of a disease, and they have the potential to cure certain conditions.
+In contrast, many conventional medicines must be taken on a continual basis for weeks or months, or even for life.

 Cell and gene therapies are grounded in careful research that builds on decades of scientific progress.
-The underlying tools and technologies have been tested and refined by countless experts, first in the lab and later in the clinic with patients.
+The core tools and technologies have been tested and refined by countless experts, first in the lab and later in the clinic.
 With cell therapy, cells are cultivated or modified outside the body before being injected into the patient, where they become a “living drug.”
-With gene therapy, genes are replaced, inactivated or introduced into cells—either outside or inside the body—to treat a disease.
-Some treatments such as Kymriah® qualify as both cell and gene therapy.
+With gene therapy, genes are replaced, inactivated or introduced into cells – either outside or inside the body – to treat a disease.
+Some treatments qualify as both cell and gene therapy.

 Innovation in action